lethalbit/Nox/src/dissectors/wireshark/BUILDING_ON_WINDOWS.md

 # Building Nox Wireshark dissectors on Window

 To build the Wireshark dissectors, first go though the steps in the [" Win32/64: Step-by-Step Guide"](https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html)  in the Wireshark developer manual to ensure you can build Wireshark correctly.
+One change is to replace the line `set(CMAKE_CXX_STANDARD 11)` to `set(CMAKE_CXX_STANDARD 17)` in the base `CMakeLists.txt` file in the Wireshark source root directory.
 Once that is done, you can follow the steps below.

 To build the Nox Wireshark dissectors, copy the contents of the `src/dissectors/wireshark/n5305a` directory into a directory of the same name in `plugins/epan` directory in the Wireshark source tree.